Muhammad Muhsin Ibrahim

 that as it is embedded in our psyche.
 But we can forget and forge ahead,

-especially in the foreign lands.
+especially in foreign lands.
 We shouldn’t flash our nudity everywhere.
 Heterogeneity

-is intriguing and diversity is interesting.
+is intriguing, and diversity is fascinating.
 But for our differences, life would

 have been mundane.
 Nigeria